PraneethaML/fuber/README.md

 		    - acceptRide: It takes customer source and destination and their preference 			  for pink as parameters.
 It creates a new Ride record with the 			  given details and also creates a customer record.
 Also since 				  the driver accepted the trip it makes that cab as unavailable

 		    - startRide: It takes customer source location as parameters.
-It updates Ride 			   record with start time, and also since the cab is now ready to   			 pickup at customer place, updates cab location to customer's 				 source location.
+It updates 				 Ride record with start time, and also since the cab is now 				 ready to pickup at customer place, updates cab location to 				 customer's source location

 		    - endRide: It takes customer destination location as parameters.
-It updates 		   Ride record with end time, and also since the cab droped the 			   customer at their destination, it updates cab location to customer 			 destination and makes it available for the next ride.
+It updates 		   Ride record with end time, and also since the cab dropped the 			   customer at their destination, it updates cab location to   				   customer destination and makes it available for the next ride

-		    - getFare: It takes the ride id and calculates the fare accordingly based on 			the information available in ride record.
+		    - getFare: It takes the ride_id as input and calculates the fare accordingly 			based on the information available in ride record

 * Api calls